-The Cabinet agreed a range of strategies and policies during the year, including the Treasury Management Strategy, and the Revenue and Capital Budget.
-Cabinet regularly received reports on performance, risk, projects and their financial implications.
-Policy development is considered by Policy Development Panels with Cabinet making the final decisions or making recommendations to Council if appropriate.
+The Cabinet agreed a range of strategies and policies during the year, including the Treasury Management Strategy, the Medium-Term Financial Strategy and the Revenue and Capital Budget.
+Cabinet regularly received reports on performance, risk and financial positions.
+Policy development is delegated to Policy Committees with Cabinet making the final decisions or making recommendations to Council if appropriate.

-The Role of the Audit Committee
+The Role of the Finance, Resources, Audit and Governance Committee

 The activity of the Committee during the financial year is outlined at part 3 of this statement.
 The Committee has also ensured that it is satisfied that the control, governance and risk management arrangements have operated effectively.
-The work of the Audit Committee is summarised in an Annual Report to Council.
+The work of the Finance, Resources, Audit and Governance Committee is summarised in an Annual Report to Council.

-The Role of the Overview & Scrutiny Committee
+The Role of the Scrutiny Committee

-The Overview & Scrutiny Committee can undertake any work relating to the four key principles of scrutiny as follows:
+The Scrutiny Committee can undertake any work relating to the four key principles of scrutiny as follows:

-- Hold the Executive to account (Call-In of decisions made but not implemented and routine pre-scrutiny of items of the cabinet agenda)
+- Hold the Executive to account (Call-In of Reports before final decision)

-- Performance monitoring
+- Performance management

-- Service reviews
+- Assist policy reviews

-- Internal and external scrutiny
+- Internal/external scrutiny

-The work of the Overview & Scrutiny Committee is summarised to Council in an Annual Report.
+The work of the Scrutiny Committee is summarised to Full Council in an Annual Report.